kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 1. Navigate to the [S3 Management Console](https://console.aws.amazon.com/s3/home?region=us-east-2).
 2. Select _Create bucket._ The Create Bucket page opens.
-3. Use the same region used for the CUR bucket and pick a name that follows the format `aws-athena-query-results-*.`
+3. Use the same region used for the CUR bucket and pick a name that follows the format *aws-athena-query-results-*.
 4. Select _Create bucket_ at the bottom of the page.
 5. Navigate to the [Amazon Athena](https://console.aws.amazon.com/athena) dashboard.
 6. Select _Settings_, then select _Manage._ The Manage settings window opens.
-7. Set _Location of query result_ to the S3 bucket you just created, then select _Save._
+7. Set _Location of query result_ to the S3 bucket you just created, which will look like _s3://aws-athena-query-results..._, then select _Save._

 {% hint style="info" %}
 For Athena query results written to an S3 bucket only accessed by Kubecost, it is safe to expire or delete the objects after 1 day of retention.